Kansas Detailed Map courtesy ontheworldmap

 Aubry | Johnson | Lost Town | 1860-1862 1866-1888 |

-Located in southeastern Johnson County, Aubry was once a bloody battleground during the border troubles of the Civil War. |
+Located in southeastern Johnson County, Aubry was once a bloody battleground during the Civil War’s border troubles. |

 Auburn | Shawnee | Current Town | ||

-Augusta | Butler | Current Town | 1868-Present | Incorporated in 1871 and located on table land near the confluence of Walnut and Whitewater Rivers.
-On the St. Louis and San Francisco Railroad. |
+Augusta | Butler | Current Town | 1868-Present | It was incorporated in 1871 and is located on table land near the confluence of the Walnut and Whitewater Rivers on the St. Louis and San Francisco Railroad. |

 Augustine Springs | Wichita | Lost Town | ||

 Aulne | Marion | Extinct town | 1887-1954 | A station on the Chicago, Rock Island & Pacific Railroad six miles south of Marion.
-In 1910, it had a money order post office, a good local trade, did considerable shipping and had a population of 150.
+In 1910, it had a money order post office, a good local trade, did considerable shipping, and had a population of 150.
 Today, the town still has a few buildings and an active church. |

 Aurora | Cloud | Current Town | ||